Tereza Cristina: Biography

 Tereza Cristina Corrêa da Costa Dias was born in Campo Grande, Mato Grosso do Sul, and received a bachelor's degree in agronomy from the Federal University of Viçosa.
 Tereza Cristina was Secretary of Agrarian Development, Production, Industry, Trade and Tourism of Mato Grosso do Sul during the governorship of André Puccinelli (PMDB).

 In the Mato Grosso do Sul state elections in 2014, she was elect Federal Deputy with 75,149 votes.
 In January 2017, Tereza was elected Leader of the Brazilian Socialist Party (PSB) in the Chamber of Deputies, defeating Deputy Tadeu Alencar (PE) with 22 to 14 votes.
 Therefore, she became leader of a group of 36 deputies.

 She left PSB in October 2017 after the party joined the opposition to president Michel Temer.
 Other deputies followed her, like Fabio Garcia (MT), Adilton Sachetti (MT) and Danilo Forte (CE), as well as Minister of Mines and Energy Fernando Coelho Filho.
 In December, she joined the Democrats (DEM), party of the President of the Chamber Rodrigo Maia (RJ).

-In 2018, Tereza Cristina headed a Chamber special committee that approved Bill 6,299, aimed at ending regulations on many pesticides in the country, earning her the nickname "The Poison Muse".
+In 2018, Tereza Cristina headed a Chamber special committee that approved Bill 6,299, aimed at ending regulations on many pesticides in the country.